Best Online Sportsbooks in TennesseeGo Back to See All the States

 Tennessee Lottery President and CEO Rebecca Hargrove said the cap would guarantee taxable revenue for the state, and create an equal playing field for smaller players so that bigger books can’t operate at a loss to scoop up market share (which they’ve been doing in other legal states).

-The lottery’s Sports Betting Director at the time, Jennifer Roberts, wanted no cap so the state can be “fully competitive with the illegal market.”
+The Lottery’s Sports Betting Director at the time, Jennifer Roberts, wanted no cap so the state can be “fully competitive with the illegal market.”
+At the end of June 2020, Jennifer Roberts left TN’s Lottery with less than one year of tenure.

 Tennessee going with full online sports betting is great news.
 That’s step one for success.